DUE DATE: March 23, 2014 @ 7:59 am

 WHAT IS THE PURPOSE OF A PROPOSAL?

 Like a marriage proposal, your research proposal in this class is an “all or nothing” plan: I must approve the proposal if you are to continue with coursework.
 Experience also tells me that proposals almost always require at least one resubmission—the extra work on the front end of the project is designed to pay off with a better outcome on the back end of the project, once you move to the research paper.
-This front-end work means we’ll be taking the proposal in stages, so please remember that you’ll be submitting the document twice.

-The overall purposes of the research proposal and (its related) annotated bibliography are to focus on what you are attempting to find out, to begin gathering research sources and other evidence, and to get my help early in your research.
+The overall purpose of the research proposal and (its related) annotated bibliography is to focus on what you are attempting to find out, to begin gathering research sources and other evidence, and to get my help early in your research.
 This is the first step toward your eventual semester research project and marks the moment in this course where you begin to work on your own agenda.
 It gives you a chance to work out:

 - what you want to try to find out,